Close Quarters: Contemporary Art from Australia and New Zealand

 Living Room

 I acknowledge the Kulin Nation’s Yaluk-ut Weelam clan of the Boon Wurrung people as custodians of the lands, waterways and skies where I live and work.
 I pay my respect to their Elders past, present and emerging.
-I recognise their cultural faithfulness, strength and resilience against the trauma of colonisation.
-First Peoples’ sovereignty has never been ceded.
+I recognise their culture as the oldest living culture and, in so doing, recognise its strength and resilience against the trauma of colonisation.
+I voted for their voice.
+Sovereignty has never been ceded.

 Gail Hastings